 The service complies with Health and Disability Commission Code of Health and Disability Consumers' Rights (The Code).
 Residents receive services in a manner that considers their dignity, privacy, and independence as well as facilitating their informed choice and consent.
+Cultural polices are in place to guide staff around culturally safe practices.
+The service is working towards developing relationships with Māori and Pasifika groups in the local community.

-Staff receive training in Te Tiriti o Waitangi and cultural safety which is reflected in service delivery.
-Care is provided in a way that focuses on the individual and takes into account values, beliefs, culture, religion, sexual connection, and relationship status.
+Care is provided in a way that focuses on the individual and takes into account values, beliefs, culture, religion, and relationship status.